Best Rain Sensors for Sprinkler Systems (2026)

 Best for Each Use Case

-The contractor default for two decades and still the cheapest universally-compatible wired sensor.
-Adjustable threshold from 1/8 in to 1 in lets you tune false-trip tolerance to your soil and climate.
+The contractor default for two decades, though at August 2026 prices it is no longer the cheapest Hunter wired option.
+Adjustable threshold from 1/8 in to 1 in lets you tune false-trip tolerance to your soil and climate — UF/IFAS Extension recommends not exceeding a 1/4 in set point, because research found smaller set points produced the highest water savings [src11].
 Connects to the normally-closed sensor port of any 24V controller (Hunter, Rain Bird, Toro, Orbit, Rachio with adapter, Hydrawise) via a single pair of low-voltage wires.
 No batteries, 5-year typical service life, UV-stabilized housing.
 The trade-off versus Rain-Clik: it waits for accumulated rain rather than firing on first drops, so a brief pop-up shower after a watering cycle has already started won't shut you off mid-zone. [src1, src7]

 Hunter's Quick Response patented technology shuts the system off the instant rain begins, before any threshold has accumulated.
 Forum and contractor reports note that customer-complaint volume drops dramatically when irrigation companies switch fleets from Mini-Clik to Rain-Clik because false "the sprinklers ran during the rain" calls disappear.
 Same wired install as the Mini-Clik.
 Pick this over the Mini-Clik any time the user is sensitive to overwatering complaints or in a dense urban setting where the visible runoff is the customer-experience problem, not the gallons saved. [src1, src7]